 What is the objective of MSCI’s consultation process?

-We conduct an annual consultation to ensure that our indexes remain relevant and accurate investment tools for our clients, and that they continue to accurately reflect the equity markets that they are measuring.
+We conduct an annual consultation to ensure that our indexes remain relevant and accurate investment decision support tools for our clients, and that they continue to accurately reflect the equity markets that they are measuring.

 With whom does MSCI consult?
 Are consultations reserved for MSCI’s clients?